 - How much time will you spend in there?
 Is this a place that you use for hours on end each day or do you just need it for a few hours a week?

-- Where will you showcase projects, art, and “collections” from nature hikes?
+- Where will you showcase projects, art, and “collections” from nature hikes and incorporate them with your homeschool room decor?

 Before I initially set up our current homeschooling class, I did not even consider our needs or goals.